Project Life Cycle Overview

 Once the project has been approved, a deadline has been set, and the scope has been agreed upon, then the project planning phase of the project management life cycle begins.
 The project planning phase consists of the following steps:

 - Review the project scope and revise the scope statement if necessary.
-You want to keep your project from entering a phenomenon known as "scope creep" where the scope of the project continually expands.
+You want to keep your project from entering a phenomenon known as “scope creep” where the scope of the project grows or expands without making necessary changes to the budget or schedule of the project.
 Make sure the project scope is something that can be reasonably completed, is specific, and is measurable.

 - Complete project decomposition, resulting in the work breakdown structure.
 Project decomposition involves breaking the project down into its component parts: Milestones, tasks, etc., and the work breakdown structure depicts these parts in a hierarchical structure.